gnecula/bond/docs/tutorial.rst

            public void testWithMocking() {
               // Deploy an agent to intercept the /books request
               SpyAgent makeRequestBooksAgent = new SpyAgent()
-                     .withFilterKeyEndsWith("url", "/books")
+                     .withFilterKeyEndsWith("arg0[String]", "/books")
                      .withResult(mockBookResponse);
-              Bond.deployAgent("makeRequest", makeRequestBooksAgent);
+              Bond.deployAgent("MyClass.makeRequest", makeRequestBooksAgent);

               // Deploy another agent to simulate error for a given book SpyAgent makeRequestBookMissingAgent = new SpyAgent()
-                     .withFilterKeyContains("url", "/books/100")
+                     .withFilterKeyContains("arg0[String]", "/books/100")
                      .withException(new HttpException(404));
-              Bond.deployAgent("makeRequest", makeRequestBookMissingAgent);
+              Bond.deployAgent("MyClass.makeRequest", makeRequestBookMissingAgent);

               callMyCodeThatWillMakeRequest();

-In the above example the first agent will instruct the ``make_request`` spy point to skip the actual body of the method and return immediately a respose with status code 200 and the body being some mocked data structure.
+In the above example the first agent will instruct the ``make_request`` spy point to skip the actual body of the method and return immediately a respose with status code 200 (in Python/Ruby) and the body being some mocked data structure.
 The value provided as ``result`` by the agent is used directly in place of the normal return of the method.
 The second agent simulates a 404 error when a particular url is encountered.

 The later deployed spy agents override previously deployed ones.
 This is useful when you want to deploy a default agent, e.g., return success on every HTTP request, and then for specific tests,